jacobfhsmith/class02/README.md

-# class02
-Class 2 Files
+# Class 2- Please Do Final Commit and Push by Saturday August 28th at 11:59 PM